Don’t get denied! Common reasons people don’t get approved for Chase credit cards (besides the Chase 5-24 rule)

 Another notable quirk is that while Chase business cards don’t count against your 5/24 status, you will be ineligible for them once you have opened five personal credit cards from any bank.
 Open the ones you want before looking at your fifth personal credit card.

 Here is a solid application strategy regarding the 5/24 rule:

 - Evaluate your travel goals – If you’re saving miles & points for a specific trip, this might be your cue to apply for the airline or hotel card that best fits your goals

 - Go for the big bonuses – Increased sign-up bonuses come and go, so it’s important to ensure that when you open a card, you’re getting the top offer.
 You can bookmark our page with the travel credit cards with the best bonus to stay in the know.
-For example, the Chase Sapphire Preferred currently comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-It used to be 10,000 points less!
+For example, the Chase Sapphire Preferred currently comes with 80,000 bonus points after you spend $4,000 on purchases in the first 3 months.

 - Go for the Southwest Companion Pass – With a Companion Pass, you can bring along a friend or family member whenever you fly Southwest for just the cost of taxes and fees.
 You need to earn 125,000 qualifying Southwest points in a calendar year to earn the Southwest Companion Pass.
 Fortunately, Southwest credit card bonuses count toward this requirement!
 Read our Southwest Companion Pass post to see how easy it is to earn.